lennartcl/gitl/README.md

 Put these scripts on your PATH.
-Optionally, run `gitl-setup` to create a github API key and get a list of settings to add to the `.profile` file in your home directory.
+Optionally, run `gitl-setup` to create a github API key and get a list of settings to add to the `.profile` file in your home directory (only required for `git-list-pull-requests`).

 Commands
 --------